 Whether you prefer hazy mountain peaks looming large in the distance, the lively buzz of a cityscape or the tranquility that comes with sitting on the waterfront sipping a festive cocktail, North Carolina has all of these spectacular views in spades.
 And what better way to soak in our state’s beautiful horizons than sitting in the catbird seat atop fancy hotels, saddled up to the bar on an ocean pier or under the stars in a tucked-away alley?

-Whatever your fancy, you can hop from rooftop to terrace to patio to see some of the reasons why USA Today described North Carolina as displaying “some of the most impressive and varied landscapes in the eastern U.S.”
+Whatever you prefer, you can hop from rooftop to terrace to patio to see some of the reasons why USA Today described North Carolina as displaying “some of the most impressive and varied landscapes in the eastern U.S.”

 Living the High Life in the Mountains

 1 Sunset Terrace at The Omni Grove Park Inn

 1 Sunset Terrace at The Omni Grove Park InnAshevilleSee on map

 The Omni Grove Park Inn boasts luxurious rooms and multiple restaurants and is consistently recognized as one of the top resort spas in the world.
 Part of its international acclaim stems from the magnificent, wide-angle view of the Blue Ridge Mountains, best seen from the Sunset Terrace.
 This tiered, stone, outdoor haven paves the way for a sunset view that rivals Craggy Gardens and other famous sunset spots along the Blue Ridge Parkway.
 Plus, the Omni Grove doesn’t skimp on quality – anywhere – so expect premium cocktails, gourmet food and impeccable service.

 2 Mountain View Restaurant